Stephen Vogt: Return to Oakland (2022)

 On March 24, 2022, Vogt signed a one-year contract to return to the Oakland Athletics.
 He was placed on the injured list on April 21 after spraining his right knee.
 Vogt returned from the injured list on May 7.
 On September 22, 2022, Vogt announced he would retire at the end of the 2022 season.
 On October 5, Vogt hit a home run in his final major league at-bat in the final game of the season for the A's, a 3-2 victory over the Angels.

 Coaching and managerial career

+Seattle Mariners

 On January 10, 2023, Vogt was hired by the Seattle Mariners to serve as the team's bullpen and quality control coach.

+Cleveland Guardians

 On November 6, 2023, Vogt was named manager of the Cleveland Guardians, the 45th manager in club history.

-On September 21, 2024, the Cleveland Guardians won the American League Central Division title.
+On September 21, 2024, the Guardians won the American League Central Division title.
 This was their 12th division title in team history, and Vogt’s first as a professional manager.
-Vogt was named the 2024 AL Manager of the Year, beating out Matt Quatraro and AJ Hinch, making him the third manager in Cleveland franchise history to win the award.
-On November 11th, 2025, Vogt again was awarded AL Manager of the year - becoming the first AL Manager to win the award in back to back seasons since Kevin Cash of the Tampa Rays in 2020 & 2021.
+Vogt was named the 2024 AL Manager of the Year, beating out AL Central division rival managers Matt Quatraro (Kansas City Royals) and A. J. Hinch (Detroit Tigers), making him the third manager in Cleveland franchise history to win the award.
+Following the season, Vogt agreed to a multi-year contract extension with the Guardians.

+On November 11, 2025, Vogt again was awarded AL Manager of the year, becoming the first AL Manager to win the award in back to back seasons since Kevin Cash of the Tampa Bay Rays in 2020 & 2021.
+Milwaukee Brewers manager Pat Murphy won NL manager of the year in 2024 and 2025, marking the first time both leagues had repeat winners of the award in the same season.
+Vogt and Murphy are also the first managers to win the award in their first two seasons managing a team.